coopscoop/capstone-project/README.md

 This section is mostly for me and is just some quick notes on how I deployed this.
 In general, locally the front, back and database are all in containers and can be run with docker-compose.

-To locally deploy the entire project, you'll need to have docker and docker-compose installed.
-Then you can run `docker-compose up` in the root of the project to start the containers.
+To locally deploy the project you'll need to have docker and docker-compose installed, and there's 3 commands to know:
+- `docker-compose up` to start the containers
+- `docker-compose down` to stop the containers
+- `docker-compose build` to build the containers if you've made changes.

 ### Frontend